-The Early Notification Retirement Program (hereinafter "Program") of Channahon Elementary School District No. 17 has been established to recognize the contributions made by long-term, full-time certificated employees not included in the Collective Bargaining Agreement.
+The Voluntary Early Retirement Program (hereinafter "Program") of Channahon Elementary School District No. 17 has been established to recognize the contributions made by long-term, full-time certificated employees.
 The Program is designed to complement the provisions of the Illinois Teachers' Retirement System (TRS).